sleddog/methods-spring-2024/problems/fizzbuzz/coopersenior/README.md

 If the number is a multiple of 3, it prints 'Fizz' instead.
 If the number is a multiple of 5, it prints 'Buzz' instead.

-To run this program I had to change the permissions of the script to allow execution by running `chmod +x fizzbuzz.py`.
 To run this program navigate to the folder with the 'run.sh' script file and run `./run.sh n` with 'n' being an integer.

 ```
 Example output with n=17: